bpmutter/ben.perlmutter.io/README.md

 * Certain other more server-side fixes, like serving certain optimized images for different devices would be a nice addition, but hard to the point of impossibility given the limits of the Jekyll platform.
 The only feasible path to cross-device image optimization (that I'm aware of) would be to use a remote hosting service for the images like an AWS S3 container, and use other AWS services for optimization.
 This is something that I would like to look into in the not-too-distant future, as I have recently been diving into the power and capabilities of serverless technologies like AWS.

 ## Conclusion & Next Steps
-As of writing, I'm pretty happy with the overall ascetic, content, and functionally of ben.perlmutter.io.
+As of writing, I'm pretty happy with the overall aesthetic, content, and functionally of ben.perlmutter.io.
 I believe it has achieved it's primary *raison d'etre*—presenting me as a competent and creative software developer.
 Hopefully potential employers agree with this assessment 😉.

 But like with every software project, there is more that could be done.
 A couple of items that I'd like to continue improving for the site are:
 * Improving site-wide SEO (discussed more above)